Updated April 2025

 PCC-affiliated pregnancy care centres serve within this charitable capacity as they compassionately care for the vulnerable.
 Centres use their resources for charitable activities, benefit the communities they serve, and add value to our society.

-PCC-affiliated centres have provided support for hundreds of thousands of women, men, and children across Canada.
-The cumulative charitable impact – social, financial, familial, pastoral – is significant.
+As noted earlier, over the past 27 years, PCC-affiliated centres have provided support for over 190,000 clients across Canada.
+The cumulative charitable and economic impact is significant.

-In conclusion, for a woman to truly have a choice regarding her unexpected pregnancy, she must have authentic options to choose from – including the option to continue her pregnancy, receive support, and not feel pressured into an unwanted abortion.
-In reading through the facts outlined in this document, I trust you have the information needed to determine the validity and societal value of pregnancy care centres supporting vulnerable women, men, and families each day across Canada.
+For a woman to truly have a choice regarding her unexpected pregnancy, she must have authentic options to choose from – including the option to continue her pregnancy, receive support, and not feel pressured into an unwanted abortion.
+We hope the information in this document provides a clear understanding of the role pregnancy care centres play in supporting women, men, and families across Canada.

 On behalf of Pregnancy Care Canada,